davidtorosyan/ti-js/README.md

 ## Introduction

-This is an effort to write a TI-Basic to JavaScript transpiler and runtime.
+This is an effort to write a TI-Basic compiler and runtime in JavaScript.

-Note that this project is ***not*** a TI-83 or TI-84 emulator, as those already exist.
+Note that this project is ***not*** a TI-83 or TI-84 emulator.

 Rather, the two goals are:
 1. Bring the TI-Basic language to life